stuartshim/Coursera_Capstone/README.md

 # Coursera_Capstone
-This is the notebook for the IBM Applied Data Science capstone
+This is the notebook for the IBM Applied Data Science capstone course, May 2020.